-A good home inspector is supposed to help you look beyond the surface and see a potential home for what it’s really worth.
+A good home inspector will help you look beyond the surface and see a potential home for what it’s really worth.
 That’s why I love home inspectors that are Level 1 Certified Thermographers – because they can use thermal imaging cameras to detect problems behind walls, like leaks or abnormal heat coming from faulty wiring.

 But the key here is hiring someone who works for you.
 Even if your real estate agent recommends a home inspector, do your own research.
 You want someone who will tell you the truth about a home, even if it means walking away and not buying it.

 There are good and bad home inspectors just like there are good and bad contractors.
 You have to do your due diligence and you have to do your research.
 But not getting a home inspection before buying a home is probably one the worst things you can do as a homebuyer.